+ 44 (0)7720 289033

-I have been a resident of London for the past 30 years and I love it here.
-It’s a city that is busy, diverse, vibrant, fun and packed with fantastic culture and a history that dates back over 2,000 years.
-Exploring London with me as your guide is a brilliant way to make the most of your visit and for you to get to see the real London.
-I would love to share both my local knowledge and enthusiasm for London with you and to unlock this wonderful city for you.
+I have been a resident of London for over 30 years and I love it today as much as I did then.
+It’s a city that is constantly changing but with a history that dates back over 2,000 years.
+It is busy, diverse, vibrant and fun.
+In fact there is so much to see that exploring London with a guide is a brilliant way to unlock the city.
+I would love to share both my knowledge and enthusiasm for London with you to make your visit a memorable one.

 London continues to redefine itself and so as you explore London you see historic buildings like Westminster Abbey or St Paul’s Cathedral set against a 21st Century skyline of buildings such as the Shard and the Gherkin, and nestling at the feet of some of these new glass towers, churches that date back to the 15th Century.